 Meet Yande, a fashionista and small business owner of fashion brand, Rep Kulture from Perth WA.

 Yande’s business, Rep Kulture, designs and sells clothing pieces made from beautiful and vibrant African print materials.
-Yande and her team design the clothes in Perth, WA and support five small tailoring businesses in Africa who bring the designs to life.
+Yande and her team design the clothes in Perth, WA and support five small tailoring businesses in Africa that bring the designs to life.

 “I always wanted to do business and I have always valued business in general.
 When this came about, I really wanted to pursue it.
 I was really passionate about it and the idea that I can execute though the business.
 My family is also quite business orientated and they always encourage me to think outside the box.”

-Yande has big goals, to take her brand global and to represent the multiculturalism in Perth, WA.
+Yande has big goals, to take her brand global and to represent multiculturalism in Perth, WA.
 Read more about Yande’s business journey below.

 I run a premium African-Australian fashion brand called Rep Kulture.
 We have been running for just over 2 years.
 We reached out to Many Rivers for support to expand.

 All of our clothes are made in Africa but designed in Australia.
-We have network of tailors in Africa and we are trying to support microenterprises in Africa.
+We have a network of tailors in Africa and we are trying to support microenterprises in Africa.
 My team and I design everything and all that they are doing is putting it together.
 We have 5 small businesses at the moment -3 in Nigeria and 2 in Tunisia.
-I found these tailors through social media and through personal connections I have.
+I found these tailors through social media and through the personal connections I have.
 They have their own small businesses and have continual business coming through.
 The whole idea is that we have different businesses that work under us and they understand our vision.

 Rep Kulture’s Business Journey